nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    iv.
 Other incorrect edit commands to try: `edit 1 /l -15`, `edit x /l 15` (where x is larger than the list size, excluding negative, non-integer and extremely large integers)<br>
    	- Expected: Similar to previous.

-9. Editing the multiple fields of an employee
+9. Editing multiple fields of an employee

    i.
 Prerequisites:
    	- List all employees using the `list` command.
 Multiple employees in the list.